RohanRao143/Entrance-Test/README.md

 *Service method to add an applicant by admin and multiple tests can be assigned to an applicant*

+*Add test and get test method updated which will give the same questionnaire to evryone with respect to the test but questions will be jumbled.*

 #### Models ####